-Preparing your hearing aids for use
+Preparing your hearing aids for use Battery warnings

-Battery warnings

-- Batteries may leak.
-If you are not going to use your hearing aids for a few days, you must remove the batteries. - Battery leakage can cause chemical burns.
-If you get exposed to battery leakage material, rinse immediately with warm water.
-If you get chemical burns, redness, or skin irritation from battery leakage, seek medical attention. - Never swallow batteries nor place them inside any part of the body, as the battery can cause serious injuries.
-If a hearing aid or battery has been swallowed or placed inside any part of the body, seek immediate medical attention - Batteries are harmful to the environment.
+- Never put a hearing aid battery in your mouth. - Keep hearing aid batteries away from pets, children, and people with cognitive, intellectual or mental health challenges. - Never swallow batteries nor place them inside any part of the body, as the battery can cause serious injuries.
+If a hearing aid or battery has been swallowed or placed inside any part of the body, seek immediate medical attention - Batteries are harmful for the environment.
 Therefore, never try to burn them.
-Dispose of your used batteries according to your country's regulations or return them to a hearing care professional.

-CAUTION: Never try to charge hearing aids with zinc-air batteries as this can cause leakage or a small explosion.
+Dispose of your used batteries according to your country's regulations. - Batteries may leak.
+If you are not going to use your hearing aids for a few days. you must remove the batteries. - Battery leakage can cause chemical burns.
+If you are exposed to a battery leakage, rinse immediately with lukewarm water.
+If you get chemical burns, redness, or skin irritation, seek immediate medical attention. - Never try to charge hearing aids with zinc-air batteries as this can cause leakage or a small explosion.

-- Always use zinc-air batteries with at least one year left before they expire. - Keep extra batteries with you. - To save battery power, turn off your hearing aids when they are not in use.
+NOTE: Always use new zinc-air batteries with a minimum remaining shelf life of one year.